 And then he got hurt again.

 Matthew Judon is easy to find.
-The Patriots’ outside linebacker wears bright red long sleeves underneath his uniform, but seeing him doesn’t help pass protectors block him.
+The Patriots’ OLB wears bright red long sleeves underneath his uniform, but seeing him doesn’t help pass protectors block him.

 Top EDGEs Remaining